-We market, promote and supply certain alcoholic and non-alcoholic drinks in the UK with our well-known brands including Carlsberg Danish Pilsner, Carlsberg Export, Tetley's, Hobgoblin and Marston's Pedigree, as well as licensed brands San Miguel, Erdinger and Estrella Damm.
+We brew, package and deliver certain alcoholic and non-alcoholic drinks in the UK with our well-known brands including Carlsberg Danish Pilsner, Carlsberg Export, Tetley's, Hobgoblin and Marston's Pedigree.
 We are a part of the Carlsberg group (the Carlsberg Group), and until 31 October 2020 our ultimate parent company was Carlsberg A/S, which has its head office in Denmark and is listed on the Copenhagen stock exchange.